jhtkoo0426/route-finder/docs/README.md

     - `MetroMapAssetsManager.js`
     - `SearchHandler.js`

 ## Design Patterns
-I applied sesveral design patterns in this project to offer solutions for common design challenges, while improving code quality and scalability.
-Ultimately, this enables me to develop more efficient, modular, and adaptable software systems (if I wanted to extend them).
+I applied sesveral design patterns in this project to improve code quality and scalability.
+Ultimately, this enables me to develop more efficient, modular, and adaptable software systems.

 1. **Strategy**: The data for this project is stored in 3 separate `.csv` files (`connections.csv`, `railways.csv` and `stations.csv`).
 Every row of data in each file is extracted in the same manner *but should be parsed differently*, thus I created `BaseCSVParser` to encapsulate the parsing behaviour, where concrete implementations such as `StationsCSVParser` provides the specific implementation for parsing stations.
     <br>